paupenin/react-file-tree-component/README.md

   - `rootItem`: Keeps same structure as provided mock data, it loads mock data as initial data.
   - `selectedPath`: Current selected path as a string, ex: 'project/README.md'.
 This was prefered over a key in `rootItem` objects to avoid modifying mock data structure.
   - `expandedDirectories`: Array to keep track of which directory paths are expanded.
 This was prefered over a key in `rootItem` objects to avoid modifying mock data structure.
+- Decided to reuse reducer in `TOGGLE_DIRECTORY` action to `SELECT_ITEM`, this avoids multiple actions causing unnecessary re-rendering.
+This pattern could be avoided by using Redux.
+- Decided to extract reusable pieces of functionality for file structure and dates into `utils` folder to keep components and reducer easier to read.

 ## Potential improvements

 - Implement a Burger menu sidebar File Tree panel for mobile devices.
 - Consider using a more advanced styling pattern, such as "Styled Components" or a UI component library like "MUI" to achieve better code organization and expanded styling capabilities.
 - Implement a more robust state-management library like Redux.
+- Optimize operations in `utils/FileTree`.
+- Change mock data in `data/fileTreeData.ts` to reorder `project/src/index.js` since it appears before folders, alternatively implement a deep reorder function for initial state.